 Shih Tzu Clipping

-Make sure your pup gets regular haircuts; you may trim the hair at home using a good set of grooming shears.
+Make sure your pup gets regular haircuts.
+If Shih Tzu short hair is your preference, you could trim the coat more often at home using a good set of grooming shears.

-And of course, if you are happy to do the clipping yourself, then your will definitely need the best dog clippers for Shih Tzuthat you can find for your budget.
-In addition, you will want to research the different Shih Tzu Haircuts that are traditional for this breed.
+And of course, if you are happy to do the clipping yourself, then your will definitely need the best dog clippers for Shih Tzu that you can find for your budget.
+In addition, you will want to research the different Shih Tzu Haircuts & Grooming Styles that are traditional for this breed.

 Trim the hair around the anus to prevent matting and possible infections.